 How do I apply?

 We are excited that you are ready to accelerate your journey on Your Path to Nonprofit Leadership by participating in PMA's Mastermind Program.

-Applications are accepted year-round for upcoming Mastermind Programs (a new cohort of 6-8 individuals for each Mastermind Program will begin in January, May, and September of 2021).
+Applications are accepted year-round for upcoming Mastermind Programs (a new cohort of 6-8 individuals will begin in May + September 2021 and January 2022).
 Even though applications are accepted year-round, we do have deadlines for each season: